HON95/Vanadium/README.md

 ## TODO

-- Clean shutdown of web server, scraper and DB?
 - Distribute scrapes during scrape interval.
 - Scrape timeout.
-- Group L2/MAC by VLAN ID, group L3/IP by network.
 - VRFs/VPNs.
 Just show data for all VRFs now and ignore VRF names.
 If a VRF is not currently included in the data, it's considered a bug.
-- MAC age, ignore old.
+- MAC table: Junos stores for up to 5 minutes.
-- Linux defaults to 30s from reachable to stale in neighbor table.
+- Neighbors: Linux defaults to 30s from reachable to stale in neighbor table.
 Scraping interval should thus be <30s to capture everything.
+Junos?
+- Per-device scraping interval?
+- Per-device scraping interval and goroutine, allows easy offset intervals.
+Remove "scrapeAll".
+- Tune so that number of devices actually matches real users.
+- Aggregation: Remove overlapping MAC/IP addresses.
+Remove scraped device addresse (we got both MAC and IP?).
+- Use NETCONF XML for Junos instead of CLI screen scraping.
+- Prom metrics:
+  - Device info.
+Always 1.
+  - Last scrape status per device, 1 for successful.
+  - Last scrape duration per device.
+  - Number of devices.
+Per type.
+  - Note: How to separate user devices from non-user devices.
+Can't use source devices only, not all devices are scraped.
+Provice ignore list of IP and MAC addresses?
+  - MAC addresses per VLAN ID.
+Remove duplicates.
+Include sources?
+  - IP addresses per subnet.
+Remove duplicates.

 ## License